 Voting Rights - Holders of shares of the Company's Series Seed and Series A-1 redeemable convertible preferred stock have voting rights equal to the number of shares of common stock into which such redeemable convertible preferred stock is convertible.
 The holders of a majority of the outstanding shares of Series Seed redeemable convertible preferred stock and Series A-1 redeemable convertible preferred stock, voting as a single class on an as-converted basis, shall be entitled to elect one member of the Board of Directors of Matterport, Inc. (the "Board").
 The holders of a majority of the outstanding shares of Series B redeemable convertible preferred stock, voting as a separate class, shall be entitled to elect one member of the Board.
 The holders of a majority of the outstanding shares of the Company's common stock, voting as a separate class, shall be entitled to elect three members of the Board.
-Any remaining members of the Board shall be elected by the holders of (a) a majority of the outstanding shares of the Company's redeemable convertible preferred stock, voting together as a single class on an as-converted basis.
+Any remaining members of the Board shall be elected by the holders of (a) a majority of the outstanding shares of the Company's common stock and (b) a majority of the outstanding shares of the Company's redeemable convertible preferred stock, voting together as a single class on an as-converted basis.